abhn/Crypto-Learnings/README.md

 - Collision is two distinct plaintext blocks (m and m') that compute to the same ciphertext block
 - In general, an attacker can expect a collision after seeing 2^n/2 blocks of data, where n is the block size (for AES, this is 2^128/2 = 2^64 bits).
 This is a general problem called birthday paradox or birthday attack
 - This is the reason Bruce Schneier recommends AES with 256 bit key rather than 128.

+## Stream Cipher
+- Stream ciphers usually encrypt smaller quantities of data at a time, but still need to have a little block which can be from a bit to a couple of bytes.
+- Essentially, the key is used to generate a key stream which is then xor'd with the plaintext to get a ciphertext stream.
+- Some block cipher modes like OFB and CTR function like a stream cipher if the above definition is to be followed

 ## Block Cipher Modes
 - A block cipher mode is an encrypting function used when more than just one block of data is to be processed.